holoviz/holoviews/doc/index.rst

 Installation
 ____________

-HoloViews is compatible with Python `2.7, 3.3, and 3.4. <https://travis-ci.org/ioam/holoviews>`_.
+HoloViews is compatible with Python `2.7, 3.3, and 3.4 <https://travis-ci.org/ioam/holoviews>`_.

 HoloViews requires `Param <http://ioam.github.com/param/>`_ and `Numpy <http://numpy.org>`_, neither of which has any required dependencies, and so it should be very easy to integrate HoloViews into your workflow or as part of another project.

-For plotting, HoloViews requires `Matplotlib <http://http://matplotlib.org/>`_, which most scientists and engineers using Python will already have installed.
+For plotting, HoloViews uses `Matplotlib <http://http://matplotlib.org/>`_, which most scientists and engineers using Python will already have installed.
 HoloViews is designed to work well with `IPython Notebook
 <http://ipython.org/notebook/>`_ 2 and 3, although it can also be used